Toprak-Efe/idyllib_ws/README.md

-Author: Efe (efe.akkilic@ozu.edu.tr)
+# Idyllib Webserver

-This repository contains an example C++ webserver that uses very rudimentary frameworks to serve a simple website.
+This repository contains a simple C++ webserver that uses very rudimentary frameworks to serve a simple website with little interactivity.
 You can use the database and the HTTP parser for your own projects in line with the MIT license.

-**Building**
-Simply open the repository in your terminal and do ``make all``

-**Missing Features**
+### Building
+Use `make all` to compile the source code into the bin folder.

+### Missing Features

-1- Post Response
+* Post Response

-2- Dynamic URL Routing
+* Dynamic URL Routing

-3- Invalid Request Foolproofing
+* Invalid Request Foolproofing
+* JSON Processing